Suede Docs

 Billing periods and invoicing

-Billing periods are monthly, aligned to each child org's subscription start date.
-Stripe generates one invoice per child org per period, covering the base plan, any active modules, and metered usage.
+Billing periods are monthly, aligned to each workspace's subscription start date.
+Stripe generates one invoice per workspace per period, covering the base plan, any active modules, and metered usage.